pettmatt/docker-wordpress-dev-environment/wordpress-ssl/nginx-conf/certs/README.md

-# How to generate certifications for local development
+# How to generate certifications for local environment manually

+***Usually people use certbot to handle certificates for their environments, but it can also be done manually.
+If you want to handle certificates yourself make sure to remove certbot from docker-compose file.***

 There are more than one way to generate certificates, but I recommend using [mkcert](https://github.com/FiloSottile/mkcert) which supports Linux, MacOS and Windows.